Sucilá Municipality

-Sucilá Municipality ([sukiˈla], Yucatec Maya: "zacate (grass) water") is one of the 106 municipalities in the Mexican state of Yucatán containing 256.76 km2 (99.14 sq mi) of land and is located roughly 150 km northeast of the city of Mérida.
+Sucilá Municipality ([sukiˈla], Yucatec Maya: "zacate (grass) water") is a municipality in the Mexican state of Yucatán containing 256.76 km2 (99.14 sq mi) of land and is located roughly 150 km northeast of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but before the conquest, it was part of the chieftainship of Cupules.
 At colonization, Sucilá became part of the encomienda system and though an encomienda was established by the seventeenth century, no names were discovered before the encomendera Josefa Chacón y Salazar, who served in 1745.

 Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the Tizimín Municipality.
 In 1837, it was assigned to the Espita Municipality.
 As with other areas of the state, Sucilá was depopulated during the Caste War of Yucatán.
 In 1988, the area was confirmed as its own municipality.